samlinz/twitchnotifier_win/README.md

 ```
 pythonw twitchnotify_win.py
 ```

-The script can be configured to run on startup, daemon installation script is upcoming.
+The script can be configured to run on startup, daemon installation script is upcoming. *install-service.ps1* installed service does not work yet.